Configurational entropy of heavy-quark QCD exotica: engendering the next generation: Heavy-quark QCD exotica in AdS/QCD

 Heavy-quark QCD exotica can be implemented in the context of AdS/QCD, by adapting the AdS/QCD soft-wall \cite{Karch:2006pv} in such a way that massive quarks can be taken into account \cite{MartinContreras:2020cyg}.
 One regards a vector field $E_M = (E_\mu,E_z)$ in the AdS${}_5$ bulk space under the rules of the action where $k_5^{2}$ is the effective constant coupling and \beq \mathfrak{L}=\frac12 g_{PQ}F^{MP} F^{NQ}\eeq denotes the Lagrangian, for the Yang-Mills field strength $F_{MN} = \partial_{[M}E_{N]}$.
 The metric

-endows the AdS${}_5$ space, where the warp factor reads ${A}(z) = -\ln\left(\frac{z}{R}\right)$ and $\upsigma_{\mu\nu}$ is the metric that equips the AdS${}_5$ boundary.
-Analogously toh standard mesons in AdS/QCD, exotic mesonic states can be also characterized via the conformal dimension $\Updelta$, that is constrained to both the bulk vector field mass, $\mathtt{M}$, and the spin by \cite{Witten:1998qj}
+endows the AdS${}_5$ space, where the warp factor reads ${A}(z) = -\ln\left(\frac{z}{R}\right)$ and $\upsigma_{\mu\nu}$ is the metric with signature ($-,+,+,+$) that equips the AdS${}_5$ boundary.
+Analogously to standard mesons in AdS/QCD, exotic mesonic states can be also characterized via the conformal dimension $\Updelta$, that is constrained to both the bulk vector field mass, $\mathtt{M}$, and the spin by \cite{Witten:1998qj}

-Ref. \cite{MartinContreras:2020cyg} proposed the dilaton \beq \Upphi(z) = (\kappa z)^{2-\beta}, \eeq where the energy scale $\kappa$ defines the angle of the associated Regge trajectory and $\beta$ encrypts the information about heavy massive quarks.
+Ref. \cite{MartinContreras:2020cyg} proposed the dilaton \beq \Upphi(z) = (\kappa z)^{2-\beta}, \eeq where the energy scale $\kappa$ is the scale energy and defines the angle of the associated Regge trajectory and $\beta$ encrypts the information about heavy massive quarks.
 It extends the standard soft wall quadratic dilation, that can be recovered in the $\beta\to0$ limit, that takes into account massless quarks and is appropriate to describe light-flavor mesons \cite{Karch:2006pv,Brodsky:2014yha}.

 The Euler-Lagrange equations applied to the action (\ref{vectorfieldaction}) yield an EOM ruling heavy-quark vector exotic mesons,

 where ${\rm B}(z)+A(z)=\Upphi(z)$ and ${\rm B}'(z)=d{\rm B}(z)/dz$.
 With the field decomposition $ E_\mu(z,q)=E_\mu(q)\,\upchi(z,q)$, Eq. (\ref{eom1}) can be further reduced by the Bogoliubov splitting $\upchi(z,q)=e^{\Upphi(z)/2}\xi(z,q)$ \cite{MartinContreras:2020cyg}